tsaarni/reloading-keystore/docs/implementation-description.md

 Instead of using that, the implementation in this project polls file modification timestamp.
 While it would be possible to use `WatchService`, there are two major complications in that.

-First complication is that `WatchService` needs a background thread to block on receiving the watch events.
+The first complication is that `WatchService` needs a background thread to block on receiving the watch events.
 Managing the thread from `KeyStoreSpi` can be challenging.
 None of the related classes implement `Closeable`.
 There is no explicit call when `KeyStore` is destroyed, that would allow stopping the thread and to free the watch to `close(fd)` the inotify file descriptors.